 Videos add a lot of life to the museum.
 Videos provide a record of real movement, sound and action from the time they were produced.
-The oldest video held at the museum is from 1972; it is film footage of the 2100A minicomputer in use with various HP peripherals.
+Our oldest video is an absolute classic from 1968 featuring the 9100 desktop calculator/computer.
+The acting and photography in this black and white video is exactly what you would expect from the period.
+The oldest Australian video held at the museum is from 1972; it is film footage of the 2100A minicomputer in use with various HP peripherals.
 The best clip from this video is on the 2767A printer page.
 The museum also has over 40 HP TV commercials from the 1980s and 1990s; the oldest of these was filmed in 1981.
 Please be sure to visit our TV Commercials page to see snippets from some of these classic advertisements.

 In addition to TV commercials, HP produced videos for product training, product promotion, event promotion, company visions, company history and many other purposes.
 A few of those videos are described here.